TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 	U_{ij} = (1-4 \alpha) F_{ij} + \alpha( F_{i-1j} + F_{i+1j} + F_{ij-1} + F_{ij+1}),
 $$

-i.e. the filter only acts on neighbouring pixels.
+i.e. the filter only acts on neighboring pixels.
 Hereby $\alpha \in (0,\frac{1}5)$ is the parameter which controls the weighting.
 The scaling parameter $\epsilon$ can be identified with the size of the grid.
 We assume that the observation/measurement originates from point-wise Gaussian noise, i.e.

 $$
 	F_{ij} = \hat F_{ij} + \delta^\sigma_{ij} \, .